lucasfurno/docs_en/edge-firewall/edge-functions-instances/index.md

 5. Select the *Args* tab, still in *Functions*, and fill in the necessary information.
 6. Click the *Save* button and you will have instantiated the function.
 7. Select the *Rules Engine* tab and click on *New Rule* to add a rule;
-8. Fill in the fields in *Criteria* to stipulate your rule.
+8. Fill in the fields in *Criteria* to condition your rule.
 9. Set, in your rule, in the *Then* field in *Behavior* the option *Run Function* and select the desired option.
 10. Click on  the *Save* button to save you rule and its function will run when there is a HTTP request.